redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 *What follows is a high-level description of Redwood and how it works.
 If you want to get right to the meat and potatoes of building someting, skip ahead to [Chapter 1](../chapter1/prerequisites.md).*

-Redwood is a React framework with lots pre-installed packages and configuration that makes it easy to build full-stack web applications.
+Redwood is a React framework with lots of pre-installed packages and configuration that makes it easy to build full-stack web applications.

 Now that the elevator pitch is out of the way, what does that actually *mean*?
 At its core, Redwood is React plus a bunch of stuff that makes your life as a developer easier.
 Some of that stuff includes: